vikejs/vike/README.md

 - **Routing**.
 Supports Filesystem Routing for basic needs, Route Strings for parameterized routes, and Route Functions for full flexibility.
 Can also be used with Vue Router or React Router.
 - **HMR**.
 Browser as well as server code is automatically reloaded.
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.
 - **Fast Cold Start**.
-Your pages are lazy-loaded on the server: adding pages doesn't increase cold start (crucial for serverless deployments).
+Your pages are lazy-loaded on the server; adding pages doesn't increase the cold start of your serverless functions.
 - **Code Splitting**.
 In the browser, each page loads only the code it needs.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.
 - **Scalable**.
-Your app can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling) and has an SSR architecture that scales from a small hobby project up to a large-scale app with precise SSR needs.
+Your app can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling) with an SSR architecture that scales from a small hobby project up to a large-scale app with precise SSR needs.

 To get an idea of what it's like to use `vite-plugin-ssr`, checkout the [Vue Tour](#vue-tour) or [React Tour](#react-tour).